Sir Field Marshal Douglas Haig, 1st Earl Haig, KT, GCB, OM, GCVO, KCIE (born 19 June 1861 – died 29 January 1928).

 Divided Opinions: –

 Haig and the British Prime Minister – David Lloyd George, did not see eye-to-eye but they both supported the idea of a single command of allied forces on the Western Front under the French commander Ferdinand Foch.
 And this ultimately led to the end of the war in 1918.
 Although in the 30’s Lloyd George wrote that Haig was opposed to the idea and added that Haig was ‘brilliant to the top of his Army boots’.

-Alan Clark (MP) quoted “Tommies were “lions led by donkeys and the biggest donkey of all was Haig”.
+Alan Clarke (MP) quoted “Tommies were “lions led by donkeys and the biggest donkey of all was Haig”.